 For a positive exchange with your manager, it is essential to create an environment of cooperation that fosters efficient, constructive communication.
 To do this, put some of the key components of the Nonviolent Communication (NVS) into practice:

 - Don’t judge your interlocutor.
 If you start passing judgment, you will create an uncomfortable climate that will work against you.
 Remember that this is a conversation, not a confrontation.

 - Identify and express your feelings.
 Help resolve conflict or communication breakdowns by expressing your vulnerability.
 Don’t try to be perfect; if you don’t understand something, it’s always best to ask.

 - Don’t take criticism personally.
-If at any point during the meeting you feel belittled or humiliated, give yourself a moment to distance yourself and take charge of your emotions.
+If at any point during the meeting, you feel belittled or humiliated, give yourself a moment to distance yourself and take charge of your emotions.
 Your manager is judging your work, not you as a person.

 5. What to do with the feedback received

-During the meeting, write down thoughts and observations that arise so you can reflect on them afterwards.
+During the meeting, write down thoughts and observations that arise so you can reflect on them afterward.
 Don’t be afraid to write down how you felt during the meeting; it will help your growth process.
 At the end of the meeting, the aim is to have received answers to your list of questions and doubts, and an idea of how to improve your work.

 - Review everything you have discussed and highlight what changes you can implement immediately.